Skip to content

 Ascension

-Mortal users can ascend to Immortality (Instant DB Rollback) without reformatting their drive by using the Loopback Method (mounting a Btrfs image file at ~/.local/share/lychd).
+Mortal users can ascend to stronger rollback support without reformatting their drive by using the Loopback Method (mounting a Btrfs image file at ~/.local/share/lychd).

 ๐Ÿ—บ๏ธ The Cartography of the Crypt